 Combined M.D./Ph.D.
 Program

-About one quarter of the current predoctoral trainees in the Neuroscience Program are candidates for both Ph.D. and M.D. degrees.
+A subset of the current predoctoral trainees in the Neuroscience Program are candidates for both Ph.D. and M.D. degrees.
 Applications for admission to the combined program are considered by the M.D./Ph.D.
 Committee of the School of Medicine.
 Application forms for the School of Medicine contain a section requesting information relevant to graduate study.
 Applicants interested in the combined M.D./Ph.D. program should complete this section also, and indicate specifically their interest in the “Neuroscience Training Program”.
-If application to the combined M.D./Ph.D. program proves unsuccessful and the applicant wishes to be considered for graduate studies, he/she must notify the Admissions Office of the Neuroscience Training Program by separate letter.
+If application to the combined M.D./Ph.D. program proves unsuccessful and the applicant wishes to be considered for graduate studies, they must notify the Admissions Office of the Neuroscience Training Program by separate letter.